Checkmate Restaurant – The Park International Hotel

 Afternoon tea & glass of prosecco: £16.95* per person

 Hello fan!
 It occures to me that Scones in the City is the definition of the wait-hours-for-one-bus-then-three-come-all-at-once adage.
 For ages I will be unable to post anything due to various commitments (career, other writing projects, hiding indoors to avoid neighbours who might want to become friends so I’ll take in Amazon packages for them etc.), then I will suddenly be struck by the urge to eat everything and take fifteen-hundred photos to mark the occasion.
 May is that kind of month.
-The sunshine has encouraged me to venture away from The Durrells boxset and indulge my passion for copious cups of tea and delightful dainties.
-Hence my visit to The Checkmate Restaurant, a hop, skip and a stumble from Gloucester Road tube station in Kensington.
+The sunshine has encouraged me to venture away from my bumper boxset of The Durrells and indulge my passion for copious cups of tea and delightful dainties.
+Hence my visit to The Checkmate Restaurant; a hop, skip and a stumble from Gloucester Road tube station in Kensington.

 I reserved my table through AfternoonTea.co.uk, a godsend for the dedicated teaholic which saw me reserve my table, put in my special requirements, travel to the hotel and sit down for my booking within the space of an hour-and-a-quarter.
 It is often thought (quite wrongly) that afternoon tea is reserved only for special occasions and needs to be pre-booked well in advance.
 With certain establishments this is true, but when the mood strikes and you want to lavish yourself with brightly coloured nibbly things on impulse, I highly recommend a browse through the database of AfternoonTea.co.uk, especially if you want to keep to a budget or just fancy a spontaneous spot of fun near to where you happen to be.